cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 {% include video id="t4A0kfg2olo" provider="youtube" %}
 {:. text-center}

+A few users have reached out to let me know that the `luci-proto-batman-adv` interface used in the video tutorial mentioned before is no longer working as expected.
+Indeed, it seems that `onemarcfifty` has not updated it in a long time ([Github source](https://github.com/onemarcfifty/luci-proto-batman-adv/)).
+You **do not need** `luci-proto-batman-adv` to use mesh.
+Just follow my instructions to install the required packages and edit the config files via `ssh` and you will be all set.
+{:.notice--warning}

 Marc has many other interesting videos about OpenWrt, so make sure to check them out as well.